Cyr-Ch/energy-forecasting-bench/README.md

 2. Add a configuration file in `configs/models/your_model.yaml` with your model's hyperparameters.

-3. Test the model by running the training script with `--model your_model --dataset ecl`.
+3. Test the model by running the training script with `--model your_model --dataset etth`.

 ---